cnuebred/hivecraft/readme.md

 - [ ] cell's worker monad - creating scripts
 - [ ] cdn worker for loop by self items
 - [ ] cdn worker elements dynamic creators
+---
+# TODO BBT (Big Brain Time)
+ - change all modules to simply functions returned just ready components, and update system to generating cells for other users, just by gitst :thinking:

 By using Hivecraft, you can streamline your web development workflow and dynamically generate HTML content with ease.
 Whether you're building simple web pages or complex web applications, Hivecraft has you covered.